heathcliff/Urchin/README.md

 Acknowledgements + Legal
 --

-© 2013 Ashe Avenue.
+© 2013 <a href="http://www.asheavenue.com">Ashe Avenue</a>.
 Created by Heath Beckett and <a href="http://twitter.com/timboisvert">Tim Boisvert</a>.
+Urchin is released under the MIT license.

 <a href="http://thenounproject.com/noun/totoro/#icon-No3424" target="_blank">Totoro</a> designed by <a href="http://thenounproject.com/nithindavis" target="_blank">Nithin Davis Nanthikkara</a> from The Noun Project